Biodiversity conservation and climate change

 Benigno Varillas Suárez

 He receives the award goes for the quality of his long and ground-breaking professional career in the environmental communication field.

 Juan Carlos Castilla and Jeremy B. C. Jackson

-The award is granted in recognition of their outstanding contributions to understanding and articulating human impacts on marine ecosystems worldwide.
+Castilla and Jackson share the award in recognition of their outstanding contributions to understanding and articulating human impacts on marine ecosystems worldwide.

-Balearic Group of Ornithology and Defence of Nature (GOB)
+Balearic Group of Ornithology and Defense of Nature (GOB)

-The award is granted for the original and exemplary nature of its interventions wedding social and ecological criteria.
+The project is recognized for the original and exemplary nature of its interventions wedding social and ecological criteria.